 Step 4: Claim your tax credit

 The final step is to claim your tax credit on Colorado state income tax.
 You will be provided a certificate to be submitted with your Colorado tax return.
-They can reduce an existing tax liability or result in a cash refund payment.

-We will provide informational sessions for service providers such as certified public accountants, to be aware of this tax credit and learn how they can support businesses in applying.
+We will provide informational sessions for service providers, such as certified public accountants, to be aware of this tax credit and learn how they can support businesses in applying.
 As we finalize informational session dates and details, we will offer registration here.